serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## Introduction

-Over the last four years, I've been exploring the world of big data; I was tasked with building real-time and batch systems at scale.
+Over the last four years, I've been exploring the world of big data, building real-time and batch systems at scale.
 For the last couple of months, I've been building products with serverless architectures here at Glassdoor.

-Here are few questions on everyone's mind:
+Given the intersection here of serverless and big data, here are few questions on everyone's mind:

 1) How can we build low latency APIs to server these complex, high dimensional and big datasets which can scale on demand?
 3) Can we fire single query which can construct a nested response from multiple data sources?
 4) Is there an easy way to secure the endpoint, paginate through the data, aggregate the results at scale and what not?
 5) Can we pay per query execution rather than running fleet of servers?

+The answer?
+GraphQL.

 > “Engineers like to solve problems.
 If there are no problems handily available, they will create their own problems.” - Scott Adams